Fatoumata Balley

 Fatoumata Balley (born 9 April 1997) is a Guinean high jumper.
+The national record holder, she was a finalist at the 2025 World Athletics Championships and a silver medalist at the African Games in Accra in 2023.

 Career

 Balley was born in Conakry, Guinea but moved to France at an early age.
 She had the option to represent France in international competitions but chose to compete for the country of her birth.

 She is a member of Amiens UC Athletics in Amiens, France.
 She set a personal best of 1.86 metres for the high jump competing in Amiens in June 2023.
 She won the gold medal in the high jump at the 2023 Francophone Games in Kinshasa, Democratic Republic of Congo.